Chris-Slade/dnd-math/math.md

 $$P(X = x) = \frac{(n-x+1)^m - (n-x)^m }{n^m} $$

-You can also use the following table.
+You can also use the following table, which shows probabilities of different rolls when rolling 2d20 at advantage or disadvantage.

 Roll | Advantage | Disadvantage
 -----+-----------+--------------